MicrosoftDocs/VBA-Docs/api/Excel.AutoCorrect-graph-object.md

 # AutoCorrect object (Excel Graph)

-Contains Microsoft Graph AutoCorrect attributes (capitalization of names of days, correction of two initial capital letters, automatic correction list, and so on).
+Contains Graph AutoCorrect attributes (capitalization of names of days, correction of two initial capital letters, automatic correction list, and so on).

 ## Using the AutoCorrect Object

 Use the  **[AutoCorrect](Excel.AutoCorrect-graph-property.md)** property to return the  **AutoCorrect** object.
-The following example sets Microsoft Graph to correct words that begin with two initial capital letters.
+The following example sets Graph to correct words that begin with two initial capital letters.

 ```vb